mattvicentin/soka-ai-pathways-gamified/game/README.md

 ## 📝 Customization

-The game inherits customization from the main app:
+The game includes a built-in customization interface that appears when you start the game or restart.
+You can customize:
-- Institution name/branding from `config.json`
+- Institution name and abbreviation
-- Pathway colors automatically applied
+- Mission page URL and link label
-- All placeholder text replaced
+- All narrative text automatically updates with your institution's information

-To customize the game specifically:
-- Edit colors in `game.css`
-- Modify UI layout in `UIScene.js`
-- Adjust dialogue box styling in `UIScene.createDialogueBox()`
+The customization is optional - you can skip it to use the default Soka University settings.

 ## 🐛 Known Issues